DEER: Descriptive Knowledge Graph for Explaining Entity Relationships: Preprocessing and Filtering

 {\flushleft {\textbf{Filtering}}}.
 Sometimes the entity mention extracted from the sentence may be part of a bigger noun phrase, which is not an entity mention.
 For example, suppose we recognize ``algorithm'' and ``graph'' as entity mentions in the sentence ``The breadth-first-search algorithm is a way to explore the vertexes of a graph layer by layer.''
 However, this is not a good relation description between``algorithm'' and ``graph'' because the subject is ``breadth-first-search algorithm'' rather than ``algorithm''.
 Therefore, it is necessary to determine the completed noun phrase for each entity mention.
 With the dependency tree of the sentence, we recursively find all the child tokens and the ancestor tokens that are connected to the entity mention with a \textit{compound} dependency.
 To avoid any confusion, we simply reject the entity occurrence if its completed noun phrase and entity mention are different.

-Besides, to ensure that the length of relation descriptions is reasonable, we only remain the sentences with the number of tokens $\in [5, 50]$.
-We also only remain sentences whose shortest dependency path pattern between two target entities starts with \textit{nsubj} or \textit{nsubjpass} (more details are in Section \ref{sec:explicitness}).
+Besides, to ensure that the length of relation descriptions is reasonable, we only keep the sentences with the number of tokens $\in [5, 50]$.
+We also only keep sentences whose shortest dependency path pattern between two target entities starts with \textit{nsubj} or \textit{nsubjpass} (more details are in Section \ref{sec:explicitness}).